damncabbage/damncabbage.github.io.old/source/_posts/2012-01-05-pilfering-gems-testing-with-timecop.markdown

 Take the example of that prize-draw competition.
 It's initially closed, no entries allowed; it opens for a while, during which you can enter, and then finally, it closes again and a winner is drawn.

-Let's run through how we tackle testing this with Timecop.<!--more-->
+Let's run through how we can tackle testing this.<!--more-->

 ## Timecop (Ruby)